“`html

 3. Consider Protein Shakes

 Protein shakes are a convenient way to boost your nutrition.
-I use Bump Dust during pregnancy and switch to Milk Dust towards the end to help with lactation.
-These shakes are part of my program for postpartum healing and nutrition.
+Consider using Bump Dust during pregnancy and switch to Milk Dust towards the end to help with lactation.
+These shakes are part of our program for postpartum healing and nutrition.
 If shakes aren’t for you, increase your dietary protein intake.
 Protein is vital for healing and milk production.

 4. Use Brewer’s Yeast